 Before going through documentation chapters, thanks for purchasing Media Grid and trusting LCweb!

-It contains the summary of all LCweb projects with useful links and prompting you to validate them.
+Head to the LCweb Dashboard page: it contains the summary of all LCweb products with useful links and their validation forms.

 The most important thing is to be sure plugin is ready to create thubmnails.